28.13: Regulation of the Cell Cycle by Protein Kinases

 Now let's see if changing the Hill coefficient n1 can cause oscillations in CDK1*.

-Note that all the graphs plateau quickly at which point the CDK1* activity is constant.
+Note that all the graphs plateau quickly, at which point the CDK1* activity is constant.
 The graph (gray) of the curve with the highest value of the Hill coefficient (n1=24) is linear and then abruptly plateaus.
 The slope of the velocity curve over the entire linear part of the n1=24 graph curve is 0.1, which is the value set for the rate of activation of CDK1.
-Then suddenly at around 4 seconds, an "almost infinitely cooperative" shift to a constant rate of formation occurs arising from an abruptly reached rate of inactivation of CDK1* by the APC complex.
+Then, suddenly, at around 4 seconds, an "almost infinitely cooperative" shift to a constant formation rate occurs, arising from an abrupt increase in the inactivation rate of CDK1* by the APC complex.
 These graphs do not show oscillations.

 Now let's see the graph with no feedback inhibition, much as we did with the MAPK cascade in Chapter 12.4.
-The easiest way to do that is to set b1, the "second" order rate constant for the interaction of CDK1* and APC* in the model to 0.
+The easiest way to do that is to set b1 = 0, the "second"- order rate constant for the interaction between CDK1* and APC* in the model.
 The graph is shown in Figure \(\PageIndex{13}\).

 Figure \(\PageIndex{13}\): Activity of CDK1* in Model 1 in the absence of feedback inhibition.

-The activity of CPK1* continually increases.
+The activity of CPK1* continues to increase.
 When feedback inhibition is added, the curve "bends" to a plateau, but it does not start to decrease and shows no signs of oscillations.
 Time to move on to a more complex model!

 Model 2: Two-species model with activation and inhibition-

-This model is more complicated and shows 2 species (CDK1 and APC) both of which are activated and inhibited.
-We need 2 mass action differential equations, one for each.
+This model is more complicated and shows two species (CDK1 and APC) both of which are activated and inhibited.
+We need two mass action differential equations, one for each.
 Figure \(\PageIndex{14}\):

 Figure \(\PageIndex{14}\): Two different representations of a reaction diagram of Model 2